nurgul212/Public-API-Requests/README.md

 - A search feature has been added so that students can be filtered by name
 - Functionality has been added to switch back and forth between employees when the the detail model window is open.
 - No errors in the console when the end or beginning of the list is reached.
-- Background color has been changed
+- App styles have been personalized by changing the background color, and styling the text.